ainsleyclark/go-mail/README.md

 ### Creating a new client:

-You can create a new driver by calling the `drivers` package and passing in a configuration type which is  needed to create a new mailer, each platform requires its own data, for example, MailGun requires a domain, but SparkPost doesn't.
+You can create a new driver by calling the `drivers` package and passing in a configuration type which is  needed to create a new mailer, each platform requires its own data, for example, Mailgun requires a domain, but SparkPost doesn't.
 This is based of the requirements for the API.
 For more details see the examples above.

 ```go